IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

 Complete these steps to prepare your environment for installing the CSI (Container Storage Interface) driver.

-1. Configure Linux® multipath devices on the host, per worker node.
+1. Configure Linux® multipath devices, per worker node.

    **Important:** Be sure to configure each worker with storage connectivity according to your storage system instructions.
 For more information, find your storage system documentation in [IBM Documentation](http://www.ibm.com/docs/).